-Take a leisurely stroll to over 20 exciting street arts and satisfy your cravings from a must-eat famous street hawker food in Penang.
+Take a leisurely stroll to over 20 exciting street arts and satisfy your cravings for a must-eat famous street hawker food in Penang.

-Enjoy fast Wi-Fi, scheduled shuttle service to the beach, 24-hour gym, and George Town’s rich history.
+Enjoy fast Wi-Fi, a scheduled shuttle service to the beach, a 24-hour gym, and George Town’s rich history.

 No stay would be complete without a dip in the inviting outdoor pool, perfect for the family and to cool down after a day of sightseeing.